ryankrdh/AWS-Messaging-App/README.md

 ### Welcome to the Chat App!
 This project showcases a powerful web application that leverages various AWS services to provide a seamless user experience.

+### To use the Chat App.
+Click this link

 ## Key Features

-**Static Resource Serving:** Static resources including JavaScript, HTML, and CSS files are efficiently served to web browsers using AWS's S3, ensuring optimal performance.
+**Static Resource Serving:** Static resources including JavaScript, HTML, and BOOTSTRAP(CSS) files are efficiently served to web browsers using AWS's S3, ensuring optimal performance.

 **Dynamic Chat App:** JavaScript is utilized to dynamically modify the chat application, enabling real-time updates and enhancing the interactivity for users.